TinyaPetrova/EspanolApp/README.md

 **EspanolApp** &mdash; *Spanish vocabulary learning Java app*.

 ## Project description
-This spanish vocabulary learning app is a Java-based application designed to help users learn and practice Russian-Spanish word pairs.
+This spanish vocabulary learning app is a Java-based console application designed to help users learn and practice Russian-Spanish word pairs.
 Users can:
 - add / remove / replace words in their vocabulary;
 - engage in vocabulary training exercises to test their knowledge.